-If you, a family member, or a person you support cannot meet all their communication needs with speech, it is worth considering AAC.
-AAC stands for augmentative and alternative communication.
+If you, a family member, or a person you support cannot meet all their communication needs with speech, it is worth considering Augmentative and Alternative Communication (AAC).
+AAC stands for Augmentative and Alternative communication.
 This term includes any tool or technique that replaces or clarifies natural speech.

 Many, but not all AAC systems are symbol-based.
 These symbol-based systems include pictures to support communication.
 Many people who can read and write prefer to use text-based AAC systems.
+They type the words they want to say.
 Using text-based AAC typically involves a combination of spelling and choosing pre-written messages.
 Most high-tech text-based AAC systems also include word prediction to speed up communication.

 You can learn more about our text-based AAC solution at the Proloquo4Text product page.